-African American Suffragettes and Black Women Voters: Making Herstory with Professor Gloria Browne-Marshall
+African American Suffragettes and Black Women Voters: Making Herstory with Professor Gloria Browne-Marshall-NEW DATE

 Ridgefield Library, 472 Main Street